 It’s definitely one of the biggest decisions we’ve made together (besides whether or not to get chicken or carnitas at chipotle) & I gotta say, I’m feeling like we made the right decision.
 Damn, moving though, that shit is equal parts terrifying and stressful AF.
 So for future, if you have a partner in crime to do it with, you’re blessed.

 We’ve been here say… two weeks and I have to say, SO MUCH HAS ALREADY HAPPENED.
 The stress, the excitement, the exhaustion: it’s sensory fucking overload & I just simply needed a break.
 I wanted to enjoy the moment I was in, plus I was manifesting tons of stress about other things in regards to finding a job, finding the perfect place, & all the things you overly stress about at 26.
 With that, I can finally sit down at this computer, in the most perfect apartment in the most beautiful neighborhood, alone while my boyfriend is at work for a job he is passionate about, on a new couch we just bought, with the California breeze creeping in through my window…& tell you things I’ve learned in only the first two weeks of being here.
+We all know that men do not care as much about grooming as women do, but that does not eliminate the importance of this task.
+A well-groomed man is a gentleman.
+Grooming must be a daily priority for men.
+Whether it is cleaning, shaving, hair trimming, or face masks, men should never neglect their appearance nor their cleanliness, all men need to have in their personals belongings the best manscaping tools.
 This advice is something I wish I had two Saturdays ago when we landed at LAX…so take it and run with it:

 1. Answer the Call